 Our most popular trip combines an intimate wildlife boat tour through Kenai Fjords National Park with the opportunity to kayak near Aialik Glacier, the largest and most actively calving tidewater glacier in the park.
 View…

 Our most popular multi-day tour, the Aialik Overnight Special combines a wildlife boat tour through Kenai Fjords National Park with the opportunity to spend two days exploring the tidewater glaciers, wildlife, and coves throughout Aialik Bay.
 We’ll set up camp on the beach where the water taxi drops us off, so packing and planning for this trip is easy.
 We have exclusive rights to camp on this beach, so once the day trippers head home we will have the entire northern part of Aialik Bay to ourselves.
 One day we’ll paddle to Aialik Glacier, the largest and most actively calving tidewater glacier in the National Park.
 Tide and weather dependent, we’ll spend our other day visiting Pederson Glacier through a maze of tidal channels or check out the dramatic granite walls and waterfalls of Abra Cove.
 This trip offers guests solitude, adventure, and an opportunity to be fully immersed in Aialik Bay.

 Adult Tour Info

-- These tours are limited to ages 14+
+- Tours are limited to adults, ages 14+

 - Meet other like-minded adventurers